OmerMosko/hailo-rpi5-puppy/community_projects/TAILO/README.md

 For the camera we used the rpi camera module v2.
 And of course for the AI we used the [Hailo AI HAT](https://www.raspberrypi.com/products/ai-hat/).
 ### Schematics
 Raspberry pi GPIOs connections:
-GPIO 14 - UART TX connected to Robotics XR-320 servo motor
+GPIO 14 - UART TX connected to Robotics XR-320 servo motor.
-GPIO 15 - UART RX connected to Robotics XR-320 servo motor GPIO 18 - PWM to trigger the treat launching with the SG90 servo
+GPIO 15 - UART RX connected to Robotics XR-320 servo motor.
+GPIO 18 - PWM to trigger the treat launching with the SG90 servo.

 ### Installation
 ### Navigate to the repository directory: